chunpochen/ns3_experiments/README.md

 # NS-3 Experiments

-The following description is a description of each experiment.
+Each folder has instructions for each experiment.